 There’s no right or wrong answer when it comes to the arbor size of a fly reel.
 It has more to do with what suits your fishing style and application.
 A small arbor reel, like the Battenkill I, is perfectly suited for a short dry fly rod.

 The downside of a small arbor is that the line tends to build up memory (coils on the water), and the line pickup rate is very slow.
 But, the reel will balance a light system well.

 On the other side, a large arbor reel has a high line pickup rate, which works a treat if a fish swims towards you.
 Your line also is kept free from memory.

 A 3 weight fly fishing reel is mostly used for trout and panfish.
 Therefore, it doesn’t need an immense drag, but rather should apply a delicate drag to ensure you don’t get an overwind and protect light tippets.

-I am confident that any one of the five fly fishing reels mentioned in this article will serve you well.
+With its incredible value, I recommend the Redington Zero.
+But I am confident that any one of the five fly fishing reels mentioned in this article will serve you well.
 I’ve used all of them on the streams before and wouldn’t mind owning any of them.